ubcxzhang/ubcxzhang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Dr. Xuekui Zhang (PhD) is an Associate Professor at University of Victoria, a [Canada Research Chair (Tier II)](https://www.chairs-chaires.gc.ca/home-accueil-eng.aspx) in Bioinformatics and Biostatistics (2017-2027), and a [Michael Smith Health Research BC Scholar](https://healthresearchbc.ca/awardrecipient/2022-scholar-award-recipients/) (2022-2027).

-Dr. Zhang is also an associate member of [Centre for Heart Lung Innovation](https://www.hli.ubc.ca/) at University of British Columbia (2019-2024) and an adjunct faculty in Max Rady College of Medicine at Univ of Manitoba (2021-2024).
+Holding titles of [Canada Research Chair (Tier II)](https://www.chairs-chaires.gc.ca/home-accueil-eng.aspx) (2017-2027) and [Michael Smith Health Research BC Scholar](https://healthresearchbc.ca/awardrecipient/2022-scholar-award-recipients/) (2022-2027), Dr. Zhang's primary appointment is an associate professor at University of Victoria.
+He is also an associate member of [Centre for Heart Lung Innovation](https://www.hli.ubc.ca/) at the University of British Columbia (2019-2024) and an adjunct faculty in Max Rady College of Medicine at Univ of Manitoba (2021-2024).

 Education and Training
 ======